2026 WAFES Conference

 1. Definitions

-Registration Manager” means Corporate Travel Management who is contracted by DFES to manage all W-AFC delegate services.
-The Registration Manager is contactable on 08 9216 7257 or 1300 040 934 or at WAFEStravel@eventsctm.com.
+Registration Manager” means Corporate Travel Management who is contracted by DFES to manage all delegate services.
+The Registration Manager is contactable by telephone on 08 9216 7257 or 1300 040 934 or email WAFEStravel@eventsctm.com.

 “Staff Attendee” means a DFES staff member who is invited or has registered to attend the Event.

-“Volunteer Attendee” means a DFES volunteer who is invited or has registered to attend the Event.
+“Volunteer Attendee” means a DFES or Bushfire Brigade volunteer who is invited or has registered to attend the Event.

 2. Prices

 2.1.
-All prices for registration fees, cancellation and non-attendance fees, travel and accommodation costs in clauses 4, 7, 9 and 13 to 19 inclusive are in Australian Dollars inclusive of GST.
+All prices for registration fees, cancellation and non-attendance fees, travel and accommodation costs referred to in these terms and conditions are in Australian Dollars, inclusive of GST.

 3. Event registration